 You can set up and make contributions to a Traditional IRA if you (or your spouse, if you file jointly) have earned income.*

-If both spouses have compensation - If both you and your spouse have compensation and are under age 70½, each of you can set up an IRA.
-You cannot both participate in the same IRA.
+If both you and your spouse have compensation, each of you can set up an IRA.
+You cannot participate in the same IRA.

 The IRS sets limits for how much you can contribute to a Traditional IRA each year.
 See the current year’s contribution limits.

 When an IRA is referred to as a self-directed account, it simply means you can use the account invest in areas outside of the traditional stocks and bonds.
 That’s the primary difference between a self-directed and traditional retirement account — where you put those investment dollars.